So you want to be an entrepreneur?

 Let’s imagine you are one of those who can handle peak emotions, the next hurdle is pressure from people you love, who are close to you but don’t fully understand what you are doing.

 Entrepreneurs have to try different things and adjust as they go.
-There is no process or a list of steps to go through to get things going the right way, especially at the start.
+There is no process, no S.O.P. and no list of steps to go through to get things going the right way, especially at the start.
 From other peoples perspectives, this process of “trying different things” may look like as if you don’t know what you’re doing and they will start questioning your abilities.

 This will demotivate you like nothing else.
 It can be a major setback for many entrepreneurs especially in the early stages when quitting is still an option.

 “Can you let go of the idea of working 9 to 5?”

 Entrepreneurs work when work needs to get done.
 If you are working on closing a customer and they want to talk at 5 AM because they are in a different time zone, you don’t say no. You need to adapt to the idea that you work when work needs to get done and sometimes it is not during regular office hours.
 Too bad but that’s what you signed up for.

 You get better at this with time and when you build a name for yourself it gets easier to work during fixed office hours.
 But in the beginning, this is usually impossible and you must do whatever it takes.
 Entrepreneurship is not a 9–5 endeavor.

 “Do you work for passion or for security?”